shibowing/shibowing.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am the third year PhD student at Robotics Institute, School of Computer Science at Carnegie Mellon University, advised by  <a href='https://scholar.google.com/citations?user=gxoPfIYAAAAJ&hl=de'> Professor.
+I will become the third year PhD student at Robotics Institute, School of Computer Science at Carnegie Mellon University, advised by  <a href='https://scholar.google.com/citations?user=gxoPfIYAAAAJ&hl=de'> Professor.
 Sebastian Scherer</a>.

 I am grateful to have wonderful mentors including <a href='http://www.cs.cmu.edu/~kaess/'> Professor.
 Michael Kaess</a> and <a href='https://frc.ri.cmu.edu/~zhangji/'> Professor.
 Ji Zhang</a>.